-- China Southern (24).
+China Southern (24).

-But there are numerous smaller airlines operating fewer 737 Max planes that depend upon these to meet their flight plans.
+  But there are numerous smaller airlines operating fewer 737 Max planes that depend upon these to meet their flight

+  plans.
 A single 737 can easily make 3-4 flights per day, carrying 138-230 passengers.
-This could result in significant income to the air lines lost and significant delays and inconvenience to customers.
+This could result in income to the

+  airlines lost and significant delays and inconvenience to customers.

   How To Calculate Loss of Use of an Airplane

   There are a couple ways to calculate the loss of use of a Boeing plane due to grounding.
-A review of publications online indicates that estimates for the lease of a comparable airplane run $150,000-350,000.00 per month.
-Thus, one easy way is to take the reasonable cost of leasing a comparable replacement and multiply it by the time the jet spends grounded.
+A review of publications online

+  indicates that estimates for the lease of a comparable airplane run $150,000-350,000.00 per month.
+Thus, one easy way is

+  to take the reasonable cost of leasing a comparable replacement and multiply it by the time the jet spends grounded.

-In the event that the airline cannot afford to lease a replacement and has to cancel flights, another means of calculating the loss of use of an airplane is to total up the estimates revenues and deduct the anticipated costs of the flights that were already scheduled by looking at the particular flight’s earnings history.
-Developing a pattern of earnings is a common way to estimate losses that are somewhat speculative in nature.
-Over the past say 1-year history of a regularly scheduled flight, what was the average profit per flight?
-Then, you multiply that number times the number of flights cancelled.
+  In the event that the airline cannot afford to lease a replacement and has to cancel flights, another means of

+  calculating the loss of use of an airplane is to total up the estimates revenues and deduct the anticipated costs of the

+  flights that were already scheduled by looking at the particular flight’s earnings history.
+Developing a pattern of

+  earnings is a common way to estimate losses that are somewhat speculative in nature.
+Over the past one-year history of a

+  regularly scheduled flight, what was the average profit per flight?
+Then, you multiply that number times the number of

+  flights cancelled.

-The latter method of calculating loss of use is a common way to estimate lost earnings for self-employed people with regular contracts.
-Obviously, its accuracy and reliability depend largely upon how regular the flight schedule for the airline is.
-Planes that do not make regularly scheduled flights would have a harder time establishing a historical baseline as well as a future flight cancellation loss.
-Thus, they might be better off using the reasonable cost of a replacement plane.
+  The latter method of calculating the loss of use is a common way to estimate lost earnings for self-employed people with

+  regular contracts.
+Obviously, its accuracy and reliability depend largely upon how regular the flight schedule for the

+  airline is.
+Planes that do not make regularly scheduled flights would have a harder time establishing a historical

+  baseline as well as a future flight cancellation loss.
+Thus, they might be better off using the reasonable cost of a

+  replacement plane.

   Product Liability vs Breach of Contract Claims